Samuel Granoff

 Why Graduate School at FSU?

 For me, a doctoral degree was a chance to solidify my commitment to the discipline, both as a writer and an educator.
-FSU was an easy choice: a world class creative writing program, with writers of fiction I really wanted (needed!) to learn from, and the space/time to complete projects I just wasn't finishing.
+FSU was an easy choice: a world class Creative Writing program, with writers of fiction I really wanted (needed!) to learn from, and the space/time to complete projects I just wasn't finishing.
 Major bonus points for the fact that I was born just six hours down the road in Naples, and always heard great things from my parents, who spent time in Tallahassee in the late seventies.

 Importance and/or impact of research and work